VISIBLE LIGHT - ray box experiments - prisms and spectrum

 apprenticeships engineer internships in physics USA US grade 8 grade 9 grade10 AQA

-visible light OCR GCSE
+spectrum diffraction OCR GCSE

 9-1 Gateway physics science

-light WJEC gcse science CCEA/CEA gcse science
+diffraction WJEC gcse science CCEA/CEA gcse science

 Doc Brown's Physics